Inside Washington Seminar

 We'll help you explore Washington, D.C. like no tourist ever could, taking you into government agencies, think tanks, embassies, media outlets and more all around the city.
 You'll get a behind-the-scenes look at how our nation’s capital works.
 In the past we've taken groups to the Cato Institute, Voice of America, Woodrow Wilson International Center for Scholars and various politically-focused organizations.

 Faculty from all over the country lead these sessions allowing for candid give-and-take discussions to help you digest the information you've heard throughout the day.
 We encourage respectful debate and foster an open environment where you can confidently express your thoughts without fear.

 The cost of the seminar is $2,395, which includes complimentary housing.
-If you apply by April 26, 2019 you are eligible for a $200 early bird discount, bringing the seminar cost to $2,195.
 Many of our participants come as part of a group with their home institutions and billing arrangements vary from school to school.
 If you are participating in a group, you will need to confirm your actual cost of attendance with your campus liaison or faculty sponsor.
 If you need help identifying your campus liaison or faculty sponsor, email email@example.com.

 Housing and Living

 During this seminar, you'll be living in NoMa, one of the coolest and 'most connected' neighborhoods in Washington, D.C.
 You'll be in the middle of it all with easy access wherever you need to go.

 Want to learn all about TWC housing, the community and the neighborhood?
 Check out our Housing page below.